hashicorp/boundary-plugin-gcp/README.md

-# Google Plugin for HashiCorp Boundary
+# GCP Plugin for HashiCorp Boundary

-This repo contains the google plugin for [HashiCorp Boundary](https://www.boundaryproject.io/).
+This repo contains the GCP plugin for [HashiCorp Boundary](https://www.boundaryproject.io/).

 > [!IMPORTANT]